sagemath/git-developer-guide/developer/trac.rst

 * The Patch buildbot wil automatically test your ticket.
 See `the patchbot wiki <http://wiki.sagemath.org/buildbot>`_ for more information about its features and limitations.
-Make sure that you lood at the log, especially if the patch buildbot did not give you the green blob.
+Make sure that you look at the log, especially if the patch buildbot did not give you the green blob.

 * Every bug fixed should result in a doctest.

 * This is not an issue with defects, but there are many enhancements possible for Sage and too few developers to implement all the good